 In West Market Place you can find a framing shop, an electrical shop, a boutique, a gallery and the recently opened Loiuse Parry studio.

 While Swan Yard is an established shopping area, the Post Office Redevelopment is a relatively new addition which was developed when the Post Office sorting centre moved from its town centre location to Love Lane.
-The Post Office still has a presence here, and newcomers include Coffee#1, Gift, Stacked, Soushi and Lord.
+The Post Office still has a presence here, and newcomers include Coffee#1, Encore, Stacked, Soushi and Lord.